FitzwilliamMuseum/egyptiancoffins/_nespawershefyt/decoding.md

 ---

-Common to Nespawershefyt’s mummy board and inner and outer coffins is the dense arrangement of rich decoration and text, which shows Nespawershefyt worshipping various gods and scenes from the magical spells of the Book of the Dead.
+Common to Nespawershefyt’s mummy board and inner and outer coffins is the [dense arrangement](/images/ of rich decoration and text, which shows Nespawershefyt worshipping various gods and scenes from the magical spells of the Book of the Dead.
 Among these is a scene of the deceased being judged before Osiris, including the weighing of his heart.